LuukRos/tailwind-color-palette-plugin/article.md

 ## Tailwind's design system

-Tailwind ships with, as the devs put it themselves, 'an expertly-crafted default colour palette out-of-the-box', consisting from 22 different shades of grey, red, green, and blue.
+Tailwind ships with, as the devs put it themselves, 'an expertly-crafted default colour palette out-of-the-box', consisting of 22 different shades of grey, red, green, and blue.
 Tailwind's colour system is based on a series of stops ranging from 50 through 950, following the HSL (Hue, Saturation, Lightness) colour space.
 The different stops increase/decrease the lightness of a certain colour, predictably brightening or darkening the colour.
 The 500 colour stop of a color is considered the base of a colour: it's like the colour hasn't decided if it wants to be a Jedi or a Sith yet.
 In summary, this system allows designers and developers alike to create consistent and visually enticing interfaces with ease.

 ## Extending the colour palette